itdurra/checkmate_advance/README.md

-# ♟️ Checkmate Advance
+# ♟️ Checkmate Advance by Ian Durra

+ Try the game here at [CheckmateAdvance.com](https://checkmateadvance.com)

 A Balatro-inspired chess experiment built with React, TypeScript, and open-source libraries.
-This was my first project in React and was built solely to learn.
-It has many bugs to improve but I am moving onto other projects!
-Try the game here at [CheckmateAdvance.com](https://checkmateadvance.com)
+This is the first game I have made, and was built solely to learn.
+If you would like me to continue development on this project, let me know on [kofi: iandurra](https://ko-fi.com/iandurra#)

 ## Features
 - Chess gameplay + Roguelike deck building game